Skip to main content

 REPLIT_NODEJS_PACKAGE_LAYER = "1"

-After the initial deployment with caching enabled, the build system will cache the dependencies for quicker future deployments.
+After the initial Deployment with caching enabled, the build system will cache the dependencies for quicker future Deployments.

 Troubleshooting

-If your deployment fails during the Bundle or Promote steps, you may need to disable package caching.
+If your Deployment fails during the Bundle or Promote steps, you may need to disable package caching.
 To do that, just remove the environment variable definitions from .replit.